Semen Retention – Aims and Benefits Explained | Coitus Reservatus

 Semen Retention, Ejaculation, and Orgasm Control - eBook

-In fact, Semen Retention is a form of ejaculation control of which the motivations to do so vary wildly, but typically include achieving physical, emotional, and/or spiritual benefits.
+In fact, semen retention is a form of ejaculation control.
+The reasons to engage in this practice vary wildly, but typically include achieving physical, emotional, and/or spiritual benefits.

-Mind that it’s not about avoiding an orgasm.
-By contrast, it’s thought that having an orgasm without ejaculating is of higher quality, more intense and more pleasurable, and felt through the entire body — labeled as full body orgasms — and moreover, invigorating and vitalizing.
+Mind that semen retention is not about avoiding a sexual orgasm.
+By contrast, it’s thought that having an orgasm without ejaculating is of higher quality, more intense and more pleasurable, and felt through the entire body — known as full body orgasms — and moreover, invigorating and vitalizing.

-Additionally, not ejaculating during an orgasm would give one the possibility to have multiple orgasms during lovemaking, which would pleasurably benefit oneself and one’s sexual partner.
+Additionally, not ejaculating during an orgasm would give the possibility to having multiple orgasms during lovemaking, which pleasurably benefits oneself and one’s sexual partner.

-The practice of Semen Retention goes way back, and is known to have been of considerable importance in Tantric techniques and Taoist lifestyles, dating already 1,500 to 2,000 years ago.
+The practice of semen retention goes way back, and is known to have been of considerable importance in Tantric and Taoist practices, dating already 1,500 to 2,000 years ago.

 Click for more detailseBook | Click for details